As playwright of the 17th century, you had one crucial advantage over a contemporary playwright: No distraction by Facebook messages.

 What will Grandmother say when she finds out your new boyfriend works at Burger King?

 Will drinking horse semen really improve your health?

 Questions upon questions.

 Once you get the answers, things might become very exciting for a short time, but the joy or desperation will wear off quickly.
 A question left hovering, however, could tickle you forever…

 What REALLY excites your audience is not the answer to the following question, but the question itself: “WHAT IS GOING TO HAPPEN NEXT!?“

 So how do you make a plot really fascinating for the audience?

-You do it by letting them ask themselves as many QUESTIONS as possible.
+You do it by letting them wonder about as many QUESTIONS as possible.
 You see, this is the trick about creating a thrilling piece of plot: The game is about QUESTIONS!

-Solving these questions, in turn, leads to new questions, and it is also essential to ask those new questions BEFORE the old ones are resolved!
+Solving these questions, in turn, leads to new questions, and it is also essential to ask those new questions before the old ones are resolved.
 This way you are making sure you have your audience hooked constantly and without any gaps in between, which would mean a lagging plot, or, in the common man’s words, a really boring story.

-So far, you say, this all sounds very theoretical?
-Now let’s take a look at how Master Shakespeare did it!
+Fair enough.
+Now let’s take a look at how master Shakespeare did it.